quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~

-The tokens are protected using AES128-GCM as follow:
+The tokens are protected using AES128-GCM as follows:

 * The token key and IV are retrieved using the Key Sequence.